timcera/tstoolbox/README.rst

     createts
         Create empty time series, optionally fill with a value. date_offset
-        Apply an offset to a time-series.
+        Apply a date offset to a time-series index. date_slice
-    date_slice
         Print out data to the screen between start_date and end_date. describe